shahriarkabir-sagor/Meta-Browser/README.md

 # Meta-Browser
-This is the browser App that support source code editing.
+Meta Browser is an app build for experimental or testing purpose to give ability to the user of editing source code

+Here is some screenshot.

+Download it from release [page ->](https://url:here)